7Ji/gacher/README.md

 - `--reset`: on startup, remove everything in {repos}, instead of trying to pick existing repos up (default: `False`)
 - `--time-hot TIME_HOT` time in seconds after which a repo shall be updated when it is being fetched by a client (default: `10`)
 - `--time-warm TIME_WARM` time in seconds after which a repo shall be updated when it has not been fetched by any client (default: `3600`)
-- `--time-drop TIME_DROP` time in seconds after which a repo shall be dropped/unmanaged if it hasn't been reached by any client (default: `86400`)
+- `--time-drop TIME_DROP` time in seconds after which a repo shall be removed if it hasn't been reached by any client (default: `604800`)
-- `--time-remove TIME_REMOVE` time in seconds after which a unmanaged repo shall be removed/deleted (default: `604800`)
 - `--interval INTERVAL` time interval in seconds to perform routine check and act accordingly to `{time_warm}`, `{time_drop}` and `{time_remove}` (default: `1`)
 - `--redirect REDIRECT` instead of serving the cached repos directly by ourselves, return 301 redirect to such address, useful if you combine gacher with a web frontend, e.g. cgit, it is recommended to use `{repos}`/links as its root in that case (default: )